In this article, we will configure a Yealink DECT handset, to a SIP device assigned to a user inside the VoIPcloud PBX platform.

 Click on the settings tab and then SIP, change the local SIP port to a digit above 6000 making sure that each device has a different local SIP port.

 You should now be able to make and receive calls via your device.
-Should any further help be require please contact the Service Desk.
+Should any further help be required please contact Zendesk Chat at the bottom right corner or call us.